Public interface

 BinaryInvestment <: Investment

 Binary investment in a given capacity with binary variables.
-The chosen capacity within a strategic period is given by the field cap.
+The chosen capacity within an investment period is given by the field cap.

-Binary investments introduce one binary variable for each strategic period.
+Binary investments introduce one binary variable for each investment period.

 Fields

-• cap::TimeProfile is the capacity used for the fixed investments.
+• cap::TimeProfile is the capacity used for the binary investments.
+These investments come in addition to the existing capacity.

 source